 The first document to search for the family of Alice, was the 1891 census, to show her as a two year old.
 Although this seemed like a simple piece of information to locate, we were wrong.
 Eventually we discovered it over two pages.
 The only way to confirm that this was the correct family, was, by the children’s names and address of ‘5 and 6 Infirmary Road’, which were recognised by Grandma, Esme, as the right address and names of her aunts.

 Entered, were Charles Sneyde (in actual fact, it was George Darlow) aged 44, a Brickmaker.
-Also, wife Ellen (maiden name Sneyde), aged 42, employed as a file cutter, and children, William 17 a mill hand, Nelly 15, Eli 10, Polly 7, Lena 4, Alice 2 years and Rosetta 8 months.
+Also, wife Ellen (maiden name Sneyde), aged 42, employed as a file cutter.
+Both said they were born in Sheffield.
+With them, children, William 17 a mill hand, Nelly 15, Eli 10, Polly 7, Lena 4, Alice 2 years and Rosetta 8 months.
 All said to be born in Sheffield.
 This family of nine, were living in four rooms.
 File cutting was an occupation carried out by both men and women.
 Women could carry out piece work at home, adding to the family budget, whilst also caring for the family.

 Ten years earlier in 1881, at 20 Clun Street, Brightside, Sheffield.
 George Darlow aged 34, and wife Ellen 32, with children, Thomas 10, Eliza 8, William 6, Ellen 5, and Eli 9 months were living together.
 George a Brickmaker born Long Buckby Northamptonshire, Ellen born Manchester, and all children born in Sheffield.